 - a.
 Stop and reassess the situation to determine why the pen mark cannot be aligned and if necessary abandon the procedure. - b.
 Disregard the pen mark and complete the procedure anyway. - c.
-Use excessive force on the tissue until the pen mark is aligned. - d.
+Use excessive force on the tissue until the pen mark is aligned to the mogen clamp blade. - d.
 Remove what foreskin you can and hope it is enough.